usebosespeakers/nzbmatrix_cli/README.md

 Designed for Linux in mind; might be able to use it in windows with some tinkering

-**Must insteall use Curses::UI from CPAN
+**Must install use Curses::UI from CPAN

 **Also must have wget installed